 Households can have negative federal income tax rates if they receive refundable tax credits.
 The EITC is a refundable credit that subsidizes earnings, particularly for workers with children.
-The CTC is partially refundable, providing up to $1,000 per child under age 17, up to $1,400 of which can be received as a refund.
+The CTC provides workers with children a credit of up to $2,000 per child under age 17, up to $1,400 of which can be received as a refund.
 Together, these credits deliver substantial assistance to low-income families with children.
-(A relatively small EITC is also available to childless workers.)
+(A small EITC is also available to childless workers.)
 If refundable credits exceed taxes owed, households receive the excess as a payment.
 The net refunds created by these credits show up as negative average tax rates.

-Average tax rates for low-income households have changed markedly over the past quarter-century (see figure 2).
-Creation of the CTC and expansion of the EITC both lowered the effective individual income tax rate for these households from about 0.5 percent in the early 1980s to its negative value today.
+Average tax rates for low-income households have changed markedly over the past quarter-century.
+Creation of the CTC and expansion of the EITC both lowered the effective individual income tax rate for low-income households from about 0.5 percent in the early 1980s to its negative value today (figure 2).
 In contrast, the effective payroll tax rate for households in the lowest income quintile increased by more than half over the same period (setting aside the temporary payroll tax reduction in 2011 and 2012).
 The effective corporate income tax rate borne by low-income households has also fallen since 1979, while the effective excise tax rate rose slightly.

 Urban-Brookings Tax Policy Center.
 “Microsimulation Model, version 0319-2.”